Art-ek/HTTP-codes-URL-and-redirects/README.md

 Scripts has been optimised and will take few minutes not hours, depends how long is your list.
 What is this script for anyway?
 Well you can use it to check if a specific domain exists, check for a web server presence , diagnostics, OSINT, redirections and more...
-If you have a list of different domains/subdomains/servers and you would like to check if they host a web server on standard 80 and 443 ports then this script will really speed up your searches.
+SImply put If you have a list of different domains/subdomains/servers and you would like to check if they host a web server on standard 80 and 443 ports then this script will really speed up your searches.

 ++ features ++
 - added burp as a proxy so you can see all the GET requests in burp for further scans....